gumaerc-testorg/14.15j-spring-2018/content/pages/syllabus.md

 Project
 -------

-A project on a topic that overlaps with the course (potentially selected from a [list of topics]({{< baseurl >}}/pages/project-ideas)) is assigned.
+A project on a topic that overlaps with the course (potentially selected from a {{% resource_link c385c9f3-e7a9-69c5-7fa8-343a73411a07 "list of topics" %}}) is assigned.
 You will be expected to work in groups.
 The project will be due on the day of presentation, which will be held during the last lectures of the class.